M-Files/Developer-Portal/User-Experience/Writing-Style/index.md

 Sorry, but you can't use this operation for <span style="color: green">value list based properties.</span> | The operation is not supported for <span style="color: red">lookups.</span>
 <span style="color: green">Update object permissions based on the changes</span> to the <span style="color: green">named access control list</span>  "%s". | <span style="color: red">Propagate changes</span> to the <span style="color: red">NACL</span> "%s".

-Do not use deictic expressions like today, here, below, above, or on the left.
+Do not use deictic expressions like _today, here, below, above, or on the left_.
 Their context can change.
 However, when you refer to any commands, buttons, or other elements in the user interface, make sure that the user does not have to guess where to find them, either.

 The table lists the correct terms to use in documentation.
 Please use these terms to keep the language in documentation consistent.